The-MVP-Chefs/pineapple-posse-template/README.md

 A full-stack application to track your inventory.
 As a user of the inventory app, you can:
     - View all the recipes in your inventory
-    - Click on recipes to view more details on a specific item
+    - Click on recipes to view more details on a specific recipe
     - Add recipes to your inventory
     - Delete recipes from your inventory
     - Edit/update recipes in your inventory